Ziqing19/LabelPixivBookmarks/README.md

 - Whether the first tag will be added if there is not any match
   - Design for a cold start
   - It works when the intersection of your existing bookmark tags and tags of the work is empty, then the first tag of the image will be added
+  - When ignore tags are provided, the script will use the first tag that is not ignored

 - Publication Type for Labeling
   - Pixiv stores public and private bookmarks in different places, and they have independent tags